faraonc/hwsc-document-svc/README.md

  Provides services to hwsc-app-gateway-svc for CRUD document, and file metadata in MongoDB

 ## Contract
-The proto file and compiled proto buffers are located in [hwsc-api-blocks](https://github.com/hwsc-org/hwsc-api-blocks/tree/master/int/hwsc-document-svc/document).
+The proto file and compiled proto buffers are located in [hwsc-api-blocks](https://github.com/hwsc-org/hwsc-api-blocks/tree/master/int/hwsc-document-svc/document) and [hwsc-api-blocks lib](https://github.com/hwsc-org/hwsc-api-blocks/tree/master/lib).
 ### GetStatus
 - Gets the current status of the service.
 ### CreateDocument